merthidayetoglu/HiCCL/misc/rebuttal.md

 1.-2.
 We apologize, the hierarchy in Listing 2 is not displayed in Fig.5.
 Listing 2 is for Aurora with six GPUs and each GPU has two dies.
 Therefore two nodes (numproc=24) are factored as {2,6,2}.
 For clarity, we will replace Fig.5(a) with a display of {2,6,2}.

-3) Fig.8 compares the algorithmic throughput of collective functions in isolation.
+3\.
+Fig.8 compares the algorithmic throughput of collective functions in isolation.

-4) The geometric mean of HiCCL’s speedup over MPI is based on throughput across four systems and eight collectives shown in Fig.8.
+4\.
+The geometric mean of HiCCL’s speedup over MPI is based on throughput across four systems and eight collectives shown in Fig.8.

 ***Rev2***

-All GPU systems that we know today have hierarchical networks.
+- All GPU systems that we know of today have hierarchical networks.

-Background explains achievable bandwidth of 75% due to load imbalance across NICs, which manifests in Aurora as shown in Fig.8(d) with “not achievable” frames.
+- Background explains achievable bandwidth of 75% due to load imbalance across NICs, which manifests in Aurora as shown in Fig.8(d) with “not achievable” frames.

 ***Rev3***

+**GPU-aware MPI** (**D8**,**D16**,**W10**): The core algorithms in GPU-aware MPI implementations are originally developed for CPUs.
+Current implementations (OpenMPI/MPICH) move the data to CPU, run an original algorithm as is, and then move the results back to GPU.
+Therefore they do not take advantage of the direct links across GPUs, and it is hard to compare the ideas in HiCCL.
+We confirmed our discussion with MPICH developers.

+**Optimality** (**D7**): Fig.8 compares ring and tree for broadcast and reduce, showing that saturating bandwidth does not mean higher throughput.
+Similarly, we discuss that an all-reduce with reduction-only primitives is sub-optimal (Sec.III-Bpar.3,Cpar.2).
+Therefore we chose reduce-scatter followed by all-gather (TabIe2row15), which is communication optimal.

 **W1**,**W4**.
 Refer-to-**C**
 **W2**,**W3**,**W5**,**W6**,**R1**,**D12**,**D15**.
 Refer-to-**A**